polyipseity/information/self/academia/engineering/HKUST Robotics Team/SW 2023/tutorial 1/homework 1/README.md

 ## EXTRA LEVEL

 Math is not only restricted by the 2 simple operations.
-There are multiplication (*) and division(/) (not to mention complicated operations like integration(∫), etc. ).
+There are multiplication (\*) and division(/) (not to mention complicated operations like integration(∫), etc. ).
 In this Extra level, your task is to create a calculator that supports all 4 basic operations(+-*/) and parentheses.

 (Hint keywords: stack, postfix notation)

+### Extra Assumption for Extra level

+The following assumptions are applied in the EXTRA LEVEL only.

+1. There are no spaces between values and operators in the user string input e.g. 1+2+3-4, 2-9-8-7
+2. If the value is a number, it must be a non-negative integer.
+E.g. there is no 5+-9--7+10
+3. Although all input numbers are non-negative, the intermediate results and/or the final result might be negative
+4. The input numbers, intermediate results and the final result is in range: $-2^{63}\leq{}n\leq2^{63}-1$
+5. If the string input contains any characters other than numbers (0-9) or operators (+-*/()), the program throws an error message
+6. If the number of '(' does not match with the number of ')',  the program throws the same error message as above.
+7. There must be a operator (+-*/()) before and after '(' and ')' unless the '(', ')' is in the front or back of the expression.
+8. The / is integer division.
+So, 22/7 = 3 instead of 3.14
+9. The maximum length of the input string is 200 characters.

 ```console
 Please input a math equation: